eminence/terminal-size/README.md

 # terminal-size
-Rust library to getting the size of your terminal
+Rust library to getting the size of your terminal.

-Work in progress
+Works on Linux and Windows, but needs testing on other platforms

+See the documentation for an example